 According to the preliminary study, we find smoking is a rhythmic composite activity that contains a series of motions in a certain order.
 This makes smoking distinguishable for daily motions such as putting arms up or down.
 The rhythm/order of motions is important information of the common behaviors of most smokers.
-Using rhythm/order information to detect smoking does not require to "decode" the precise information on a single motion, making it more resilient to detection errors in a single motion.
-However, we also find that (1) the impact to
+Using rhythm/order information to detect smoking does not require to "decode" the precise information on a single motion.
+However, we also find that (1) the impact to CSI is dynamic across different subcarriers, and (2) the impact on CSI is also time-varying, making it difficult to extract useful information for detection.
+Hence, how to extract and leverage rhythm/order information for smoking detection, from time-varying and subcarrier-dependent CSI, needs delicate designs.